taneishi/CheXNet/README.md

-# Classification of Thoracic Diseases by Chest X-ray Image
+# Classification of Thoracic Diseases on Chest X-ray Images

 ## Introduction